opentargets/evidence_datasource_parsers/README.md

     --cores 32 --sample 1000 --outputFile output.json.gz
 ```

 **Important**: to ensure the resulting json shema is valid, we are using the [python_jsonschema_objects](https://pypi.org/project/python-jsonschema-objects/0.0.13/) library, which enforces the proper structure.
-The only caveat is that the this library uses draft-4 JSON schema, while our JSON schema is written on draft-7.
+The only caveat is that this library uses draft-4 JSON schema, while our JSON schema is written on draft-7.
 To resolve this discrepancy, our JSON schema repository has a parallel draft-4 compatible branch that we are using for evidence generation.